Skip to Content

 REVIVE!
 Swimming Pool Phosphate and Algae Remover Chemical for Pools - 32 oz

-• Preventing scale on salt system equipment
+• Prevents scale on salt system equipment

 Gently skim the iron stains from the water’s surface with a skimmer basket making sure not to damage your pool filter.
 Next, you can add 32oz of Revive to remove all the iron particles in the brown stain.
 Revive turns all the stains into sediments that sink to the pool’s surface.
 Leave your pool overnight, and don’t use it for at least 24 hours.